AI4Finance-Foundation/FinRL/README.md

 [![PyPI](https://img.shields.io/pypi/v/finrl.svg)](https://pypi.org/project/finrl/)

 FinRL is the open source library for practitioners.
-To efficiently automate trading, **AI4Finance** provides this educational resource and makes it easier to learn about deep reinforcement learning (DRL) in quantitative finance.

-FinRL provides a framework that supports various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.
+To efficiently automate trading, the open source community **AI4Finance** aims to make it easier to learn about deep reinforcement learning (DRL) in quantitative finance.
+FinRL provides a unified framework that supports various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.

+Roadmaps of FinRL:
+**FinRl 1.0**

 To contribute?
 Please check the call for contributions at the end of this page.